 I was astounded at all the uses and benefits that pure coconut oil provides for babies.
 As a new mother, I was excited to try it, and boy did it deliver.
 I love it!
 I still use it on my kids today and on myself as well.

 Why should I use coconut oil on my baby?

 Coconut oil has antimicrobial, anti-inflammatory, and antioxidant properties.
 This makes coconut oil perfect to use on babies.
 It is a natural product for both external and internal uses.

-The saturated fats in coconut oil are in Medium Chain Triglycerides (MCTs), which make them easily digestible.
+The saturated fats in coconut oil are in Medium Chain Triglycerides (MCTs), which make them easily digestible and are considered healthy fats.
 When coconut oil is consumed, the MCTs get transferred straight to the liver for energy production.